CDRT/mk_docs/docs/ref/bios/settings/thinkstation/tcgfeaturesetup.md

 1. **Enabled** - Default.
 2. Disabled.

+!!! info ""
-!> When set to `Disabled`, then TxT will be set to `Disabled` automatically and `Clear TCG Security Feature` becomes unavailable.
+    When set to `Disabled`, then TxT will be set to `Disabled` automatically and `Clear TCG Security Feature` becomes unavailable.

 | WMI Setting name | Values | SVP / SMP Req'd | AMD/Intel |
 |:---|:---|:---|:---|